heroLFG/hugo-herolfg-site/content/posts/reminders.md

 [Serious content](/posts/content-creation) should have [version control with historical changes](https://github.com/heroLFG/hugo-herolfg-site/commits/dev/content/posts/reminders.md).

 If given the opportunity,

 - lead by example
 - be curious
 - be patient
 - be humble
+- be grateful

+# Gratitude

+The present moment is a present with infinite details.
+When we are ignorant of the present moment we are not grateful.

 # Matthew 7